pipekit/talk-demos/argocon-demos/2023-migrating-cicd-from-jenkins-to-argo/README.md

 The slide deck for this talk can be found [here](assets/slide-deck.pdf). -->

-## Comparing Jenkins with Argo Workflows
+## Comparing Jenkins with Argo Workflows for CI/CD
-A comparison of a Jenkinsfile and an Argo Workflow demonstrating how the two relate.
-Neither is intended to be a working example.
+A comparison of a Jenkinsfile and an Argo Workflow YAML file demonstrating how the two relate. **Neither is intended to be a working example.**

 ---